JFreegman/toxic/README.md

 ##### Documentation
 * [Asciidoc](http://asciidoc.org/index.html) Only required for regenerating manpages.
-* Run `make doc` in the build directory after editing the asciidoc to regenerate the manpages.
+* Run `make` in the doc directory after editing the asciidoc to regenerate the manpages.
+* Asciidoc files and generated manpages will need to be commited together.

 ### Compiling
 1. `cd build/`